xorbitsai/inference/doc/source/development/xinference_internals.rst

     This part heavily utilizes ``asyncio`` for asynchronous operations.
 See `Concurrency`_ for more information.

-  - `restful/ <https://github.com/xorbitsai/inference/tree/main/xinference/client/restful>`_ implements a RESTful client for interacting with a server that hosts machine learning models.
-It supports operations like listing models, launching and terminating models, and interacting with various types of models through HTTP requests.
+  - `restful/ <https://github.com/xorbitsai/inference/tree/main/xinference/client/restful>`_ implements a RESTful client for interacting with a Xinference service.

 - `core/ <https://github.com/xorbitsai/inference/tree/main/xinference/core>`_: This is the core part of Xinference.